firefly-iii/docs/docs/docs/how-to/data-importer/advanced/notifications.md

 Update the settings to match your email configuration.
 The first thing you'll want to update is the `MAIL_MAILER`.
 The mail mailer indicates the system that is used for mailing.
 The data importer supports the following mail systems: smtp, sendmail, mailgun, mandrill, sparkpost and log.

 *Always* change the `MAIL_FROM_ADDRESS` address.
 If this is wrong, mail might never work!

+*Please note* that UI does not send import reports via email.

 ## log